ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 3. Or Click
    [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdgqyushen%2FChatGPT-Next-Web%2Ftree%2Faccess-token&project-name=chatgpt-next-web&repository-name=ChatGPT-Next-Web), For public access using;

-4. Open the size you deployed,and set the accessToken the the site.
+4. Open the website you deployed, then fill in the accessToken in the website settings, and enjoy it :)

-4. Enjoy :)

 ## FAQ